-Park Hyatt Chennai – The hotel is also closely located to the city centre and boasts of being a business hotel.
+Park Hyatt Chennai – The hotel is also closely located in the city centre and boasts of being a business hotel.
 Apart from the Hyatt brand, the hotel’s culinary delights are to look out for.
 When I was there, I went to Park Hyatt’s Flying Elephant for lunch which left me startled.
-Although I recommend staying in the Park Hyatt, I would recommend to at least enjoy a meal, preferably dinner at The Flying Elephant.
+Although I recommend staying in the Park Hyatt, I would recommend at least enjoying a meal, preferably dinner at The Flying Elephant.

 Hyatt Regency – Another Hyatt but equally amazing, located in Anna Salai and extremely close to the Marina.
 One of the best-rated hotels in the city offering coastal flavours of Italy along with other Asian cuisines.

-The Raintree – An hotel surrounded by lush greenery amid the Chennai’s bustling life is the Raintree.
+The Raintree – An hotel surrounded by lush greenery amid Chennai’s bustling life is the Raintree.
 The complimentary buffet breakfast is their plus along with the quiet location.
-The Raintree’s another branch is also located in Anna Salai, located close to T-Nagar.
-The views from the Terrace gives the hotel an edge.
+The Raintree’s other branch is also located in Anna Salai, located close to T-Nagar.
+The views from the Terrace give the hotel an edge.

-Radisson Blu City Centre – A hotel chain located close to the Chennai’s railway station and boasts of an amazing contemporary decor.
+Radisson Blu City Centre – A hotel chain located close to Chennai’s railway station and boasts amazing contemporary decor.
 The restaurant of the Radisson Blu is open all day and serves some of the finest international liquor.

 Where to eat in Chennai

 Chennai is a wonderful introduction of South India to the world.
-When in Chennai, I’d suggest never leave without trying their local cuisine which we North Indians (& practically everyone else ) call “South Indian food”.
+When in Chennai, I’d suggest never leaving without trying their local cuisine which we North Indians (& practically everyone else ) call “South Indian food”.
 The freshly prepared dosa, the perfectly rounded idli, uttapam served with Sambhar and the pysum for the sweet lovers.
 Where to try all or some of these?
-I’d recommend Murgun Idli for their mouthwatering cuisines.
+I’d recommend Murgun Idli for its mouthwatering cuisine.

 Apart from all the South Indian food, if you’d like to try international including Asian cuisine, head to The Flying Elephant for sumptuous delicacies.

-If you crave for Indian delicacies & are open for some cool innovations with food, head to the Spice It restaurant of IBIS City Centre.
-They also have a bar which is perfect for a boys night out.
+If you crave Indian delicacies & are open to some cool innovations with food, head to the Spice It restaurant in IBIS City Centre.
+They also have a bar which is perfect for a boy’s night out.

 Chennai is also home to beautiful cafes to chill and hang out with friends & family.
 I encountered one such cafe, the Wild Garden which was located amid greenery in the true sense.
 The European feel of the cafe instantly made me love it and the humble staff made it all worthwhile.
 The prices are slightly higher but the location & decor of the cafe made up for that.